stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 ## Verifying `Eq` for `SOP`

-It is now straight forward to write an implementation of `EqV` for `SOP`.
+It is now straightforward to write an implementation of `EqV` for `SOP`.
 However, we need another data structure for wrapping our interface instances in: